Paula Ashworth: Spinning Wool

 Needle and thread in hand since age five, Ruth’s fascination with all things fiber from a young age included sewing her own clothes, knitting, crochet and eventually a curiosity about how cloth was made.
 One orphan loom that needed a home plus a one-week weaving class in 1974, and the rest is history.

-Taking time off to raise her family, Ruth’s move to NC in 2006 and saw a notice in the Time’s News for a meeting of the WNC Fiber and Handweavers Guild which introduced her to the local weaving community.
-Retired with time to spend at her passion, she began teaching Beginning Weaving classes in 2007 at Opportunity House and now teaches at HWFA and her home studio.
+Taking time off to raise her family, Ruth moved to NC in 2006, where she saw a notice in the Time’s News for a meeting of the WNC Fiber and Handweavers' Guild, which introduced her to the local weaving community.
+Retired with time to spend at her passion, she began teaching Beginning Weaving classes in 2007 at Opportunity House.
+Ruth now teaches the Weaving Boot Camps I & 2, plus Intermediate Weaving classes at HWFA.

 Claudia Lampley: Rug Hooking